jazkarta/obsolete-edx-sga/README.rst

    :alt: Detail of Instructor view of grading grid after a submission has been graded and it can be appproved.

-   Clicking **Approve grade** will the same grading dialog box where she can change the grade and the comment.
+   Clicking **Approve grade** will the same grading dialog box where, in addition to approving the grade, she can change the grade and the comment.

    Once the instructor has approved or entered a grade, course staff members cannot change it.
 However, the instructor can always change a grade.